Operations plan for Summer 2021 – updated 6/9/2021

 Vaccines are now readily available to all children 12 and older, and adults.
 To absolutely limit the chance for transmission of the virus while at Medomak, we will require all eligible adult and child campers and staff to be fully vaccinated prior to coming to camp.
 Children under the age of 12, not currently eligible for vaccination, are still very welcome to attend camp.

 I’d like to sign up now, but I’m concerned about my ability to get vaccinated by summer.
 What should I do?

 If I am fully vaccinated, why insist we follow all the other protocols?

 From the beginning of the pandemic, testing has proven to be an important indicator of infection.
-The state of Maine currently requires visitors be vaccinated or demonstrate a negative Covid test within 72 hours prior to coming into the state.
+Vaccinated individuals do not need to undergo testing, unless symptomatic for Covid.
+Since children under 12 are not able to be vaccinated. we will require children under the age of 12 to demonstrate a negative Covid PCR test taken within 72 hours of your arrival at camp.
 Since travel imposes the greatest risk for infection, we will be employing monitoring and testing to confirm campers’ or participants’ health status.
-Should a Covid positive test be confirmed all members of the affected Household will be required to quarantine in their cabin(s) until results for the entire Household can be made available.
+Should a Covid positive test be confirmed all unvaccinated members of the affected Household will be required to quarantine in their cabin(s) until results can be made available.

 If I am vaccinated and a family member shows symptoms, will I still need to be monitored and/or tested?

 Do children need to be monitored and/or tested?

 If any family member tests positive, what then?